 Q. How do you clean a sharpening stone?

 It depends on the type of sharpening stone.
 To clean an oil stone, rub a small amount of oil in a circular motion down the stone.
-For water stones, use water.
+For waterstones, use water.
 This will cause the stone to release the tiny metal particles you’ve sharpened off your blades from its pores.
-Rinse the stone with water, and wipe down with a paper towel.
+Rinse the stone with water and wipe down with a paper towel.
 Be sure the stone is fully dry before storage.

 Q. How do you flatten a sharpening stone?

 Depending on the type of stone, wet the stone with oil or water.
 For best results, use a flattening stone, also known as a lapping stone.
 Several of the kits in this guide come with them.
 In a pinch, sandpaper may be used.
 Use 100-grit sandpaper to remove any inconsistencies until flat.
 Then use 400-grit sandpaper to remove any scratches created by the coarse sandpaper.
 You can also purchase a flattening plate, which is designed for this purpose.